calmevening/image-grab/README.md

 The bmp script has only ever been used on binary files from 1990s-2000s era software.
 Since the magic number of bitmaps (``42 4D``) is too short and too common, I recommend only using these if you know for certain the thing you're trying to extract uses .bmp files, otherwise the script might generate a lot of false positive files.
 Another known issue with this script is it splits .bmp files into several parts by accident by falsely matching the magic numbers.

 bmp_corrected.py is an alternate version of the bmp script that has increased effectivity from the original bmp script, at the cost that it might not be able to target all types of bmp files.
 It checks between four magic numbers instead of just one, and this can be expanded.

+The ogg script should work all the time, like the png script.